silverstripe/cow/cow-schema.md

 * `github-slug` is used for making github-api calls.
 Will be guessed from git remote if omitted.
 * `commit-link` will be used to generate changelog links to commits.
 Can be guessed from github-slug for github projects.
 * `changelog` location of changelog to build for this project.
+* `changelog-format` Either 'flat' (single list of items) or 'grouped' (grouped by standard groups).\
+  Defaults to 'grouped' if left out.
 * `tagging` Controls tagging types.
 One of the below
    - `normal` (default).
 Tags will be pushed up via `git push`
    - `github` Tags will be pushed up via github release API (v3)